Pavithra15/GraphQLGrid/GraphQLSample/README.md

 export default resolvers;

 ```
-In the above resolver, we have used the `processData` method of `DataUtil` library which will process the data with the given datamanager information.
+In the sample, we have used the `processData` method of `DataUtil` library which will process the data with the given datamanager information.

 ```
  getOrders: (parent, { datamanager }, context, info) => {